FarisMarouane/next-js-blog/data/blog/en/react_server_components.md

 ## Conclusion

-All in all, with RSCs and I wouldn't use React Server Components in a production app yet, as I don't think the specifications are stable enough.
+All in all, I wouldn't use React Server Components in a production app yet, as I don't think the specifications are stable enough.
 But they seem very promising because, in theory, they will allow us, when they are ready, to significantly reduce the size of the javascript we developers send to the client with traditional React apps.

 If you are interested to know more about RSCs, you can watch this [talk](https://www.youtube.com/watch?v=TQQPAU21ZUw&t=3276s) by Dan Abramov and Laura Tan from the React Team at Meta.